 Although we never had to use a “silver alert” announcement, this ordeal made my family truly appreciative that a public notification system of broadcasting missing elderly people with dementia exists.
 It also drilled into my mind that 4.3 million working Texans lack access to basic work protections like paid sick leave, which means they have to choose between a paycheck or caring for an ill family member.

 One of the few people who Grandma Nora always responded well to at the height of her illness was her nephew, Roberto “Robert” Ramirez, Jr., a spitting image of her late brother.
 A U.S. Navy veteran and local insurance agent, Robert and his wife Melba, Nora’s right-hand woman as library coordinator, would for years host my grandparents for a weekly dominoes game of Train.
-When my dad and I took Grandpa and Grandma to a Veteran’s Day ceremony at Liberty Middle School, she was so ecstatic to see Robert, as well as his sister Gilma Franco.
+As a way of seeking a sense of normalcy, my dad and I took Grandpa and Grandma to a Veteran’s Day ceremony at Liberty Middle School, where she was so ecstatic to see Robert, as well as his sister Gilma Franco.

 She stayed in the hospital for a little under a week receiving treatments for her newly-diagnosed UTI.
 During this time, she was refusing to eat but was healthy enough to be released a few days before Thanksgiving.
 Still walking and talking, she was now also staying put and making more sense; however, she did seem uncharacteristically somber.
 As we sat around the kitchen table with plates full of turkey and fixings, she shed a tear and said a short prayer, “God, we need you now more than ever.”
 When my brothers and I were leaving after the holiday break on Dec.
 1, we said a heartfelt goodbye and all felt a sharp sense worry.